leshy/web_alsa_midicontroller/readme.md

-very simple web/websocket based midi controler with 10 sliders, using alsa MIDI
+very simple web/websocket based midi controler with 10 sliders, using alsa MIDI. the code is awful, I just needed a quick UI

 run in console